hunter-dean/restaurant-mapper/README.md

+11-14-2025 & previous week
+added basic HTML popup to each marker, geocoded for whole state.
+Experiencing strange bug where a large portion of restaurants are not geocoded/displayed on the map.
+Current plan is to fix this issue in the coming week.

 10-07-2025
 in the CSV file i calculated a normalized score for how "bad" each establisment is, from 0.00 to 1.00